MK8J/semiconductorDefects/README.md

 TODO: The problem with this notation is when several samples are used.
 A better way is to recorded this information.

+options:

+  * growth: CZ, FZ, cast
+  * dopant: elemental names all lower case and comma separated, e.g. boron, phorphous, aluminum
+  * resistivity: resistivity in &Omega;.cm.
+If several samples are used comma separate them.
+If a range of resistivities are provided simply write that range, e.g. 3, 50, 1-10
+  * incorporation: options are: melt, thermal, ion implantation

 #### measurement\_technique

 There are a range of techniques that have been used to determine these